front-end-intermediate/session-11/readme.md

 1. always return the same result if the same arguments are passed in
 1. depend only on the arguments passed into them - never access values outside of their own scope
-1. never produce any side effects - no AJAX or changes outside itself
+1. never produce any side effects - no AJAX calls or changes outside itself

 A pure function: